Tiritibambix/GUIVCard/README.md

 ## Security

 - All API endpoints require authentication
-- Passwords are hashed and never stored in plain text
+- Passwords are hashed using Werkzeug's secure hash algorithm
 - CORS is configured for secure cross-origin requests
 - All configuration is done through Docker environment variables